Conflict Victimization and Civilian Obedience: Evidence from Colombia

 Abstract

-In this study, I investigate how conflict victimization influences civilians’ likelihood of (dis)obeying armed actors, a behavioral tendency which I elicit through a lab-in-the field experiment.
-Violence could foster either obedience or defiance depending on whether a “fear of punishment” or a “taste for retribution” dominate.
-In a sample with residents in Meta, a conflict-ridden department of Colombia, I find that conflict victimization increases disobedience.
-Participants who were victimized during the conflict are significantly more likely than non-victimized civilians to disobey the main insurgent group, but no more likely to disobey the Colombian Armed Forces.
-This differential effect is attributed to more frequent civilian victimization by the insurgents.
-I support a causal interpretation through an Instrumental Variable approach which leverages the distance to a historic front line as an instrument for victimization.
-In sum, the findings show that violent targeting of civilians can inspire resistance rather than submission.
+This study explores how conflict victimization influences civilians’ tendency to comply (or not) with armed actors, a behavioral measure which is elicited through a lab-in-the field experiment in Meta, Colombia.
+Violence could foster either compliance or non-compliance depending on whether a “fear of punishment” or a “taste for retribution” dominate.
+I find that conflict victimization increases rule violations against the main insurgent group (the FARC-EP) but has no effect on participants’ tendency to violate rules associated with the Colombian Armed Forces.
+The link between victimization and non-compliance with the FARC-EP is explained by more frequent civilian victimization by the insurgent group, which suggests that violent targeting of civilians fosters resistance rather than submission.
+I support a causal interpretation through an instrumental variable approach that leverages the distance to a historic front line as an instrument for victimization.

 Publication